Training and development

 Offered by the Speech Pathology unit, this clinic helps students to develop their English speaking, specifically sound production, speed of speech and intonation.
 You can have a free assessment of your speech intelligibility and up to 12 weeks of individual support.
 There are also group programs focusing on rate of speech, body language and intonation.
 For more information, please see the Speech Intelligibility Clinic webpage.

 Online resources and recordings

-For students located off campus or those who cannot make a workshop, many online recordings and workshops are available on UoNline, on the Blackboard tab, RHD Candidates course, 2014 EchoCenter.
-The recordings below are from recent workshops.
+For students located off campus or those who cannot make a workshop, online recordings and workshops are available on UoNline, on the Blackboard tab, RHD Candidates course, Seminar recordings 2015.